How to keep SKUDONET Application Delivery Controller appliances up-to-dated

 Configuration Procedure

-Firstly, please ensure you have the appliances deployed and activated, from SKUDONET 6.3.0 the suscription to our repository is done automatically at the moment the appliance is updated, but use the following procedure in case you experience some connectivity issues or want to ensure the system is properly connected to our systems.
+Firstly, please ensure you have the appliances deployed and activated, from SKUDONET 6.3.0 the subscription to our repository is done automatically at the moment the appliance is updated, but use the following procedure in case you experience some connectivity issues or want to ensure the system is properly connected to our systems.

-1. Connect to your SKUDONET appliance in a ssh console and ensure that at least the release SKUDONET 6 is installed:
+1. Connect to your SKUDONET appliance in a SSH console and ensure that at least the release SKUDONET 6 is installed:

 root@skudonet-adc:~# dpkg -l | grep skudonet